General Motors Settles with Prosecutors for Defective Products for $900 Million, Leaves Many Cold

 Under Tennessee law, a manufacturer of a product is not liable for injuries caused by the product unless it is found to be in a defective condition or “unreasonably dangerous” at the time it left the control of the manufacturer.
 The knowledge available to the manufacturer or seller at the time the product was placed on market is a determining factor in deciding whether a product (ie. ignition switch) is defective or “unreasonably dangerous,”.

-Nashville Product Liability and Personal Injury Attorneys
+Nashville Product Liability and Personal Injury Lawyers

 The damages that result from a motor vehicle accident can be catastrophic, and we understand how confusing and complex car accident litigation can be – especially when there are defective products involved.
 As a consumer, you make careful decisions about what to buy for the safety and security of your family.
 Every year, millions of Americans are affected or injured by dangerous or defective products.
 Our firm is dedicated to protecting your rights and will pursue compensation against all responsible parties.
 Contact us at Calhoun Law, PLC today so that we can ensure that you and your loved ones are properly compensated for you injuries.